CreativeRobotics/Commander/README.md

 # Commander is a system for handling commands sent over serial ports or other Stream objects.

-## It is designed to make it easy to create complex and powerful text based interfaces for controlling your sketch.
+## Easily create complex and powerful text based interfaces for controlling your sketch.

 # [Visit the wiki](https://github.com/CreativeRobotics/Commander/wiki)